QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 To make sense of our calculation, we'll treat  $t=0$ as  time when a huge unanticipated shock occurs in the form of

-  *  the complete abondonment of the time-invariant government policy sequences that led to an original  steady state
+  *  a time-varying government policy sequences that disrupts an original  steady state
-  *  the revelation of a new government policy in the form of sequences starting at time $t=0$
+  *  new government policy sequences are eventually time-invariant in the sense that after some date $T >0$,  each sequence is constant over time.
-  *  the new government policy sequences are eventually time-invariant in the sense that after some date $T >0$,  each sequence is constant over time.
+  *  sudden revelation of a new government policy in the form of sequences starting at time $t=0$

-We assume that all agents including the initial old people at time $t=0$ know  the new government policy sequence and choose accordingly.
+We assume that everyone,  including old people at time $t=0$, know  the new government policy sequence and choose accordingly.

 As the capital stock and other economy aggregates adjust to the fiscal policy change over time, the economy will approach a new steady state.

-In general, we can find the whole transitional path from the old steady state to the new steady state by employing a fixed-point algorithm.
+We can find a transition path from an old steady state to a new steady state by employing a fixed-point algorithm in a space of sequences.

-But in our special case with its closed form solution, we have available a simpler and faster method.
+But in our special case with its closed form solution, we have available a simpler and faster approach.

 Here we define a Python class `ClosedFormTrans` that  computes length $T$ transitional path of the economy in response to a particular fiscal policy change.